jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Vrolikai.md

 RacialMods: +8 Perception, +8 Stealth in shadowy areas
 Languages: Abyssal, Celestial, Draconic; telepathy 100 ft.
 SQ:
 SpecialAbilities: Black Flame Knives (Su) A vrolikai can manifest daggers made of crystallized black flames in each of its four hands as a free action.
 These weapons function as +1 daggers that bestow one permanent negative level on a successful hit.
 A DC 27 Fortitude negates the negative level, although on a critical hit, no save is allowed.
 The save DC is Charisma-based.
 Death-Stealing Gaze (Su) 1 permanent negative level, 30 ft., Fort DC 27 negates.
 Creatures slain by these negative levels become juju zombies (see page 291) under the vrolikai's control.
 The save DC is Charisma-based.
+  Madness (Su): >
-Madness (Su) A creature stung by a vrolikai's tail must make a DC 27 Will save to resist taking 1d6 points of Charisma drain and becoming confused for 1d4 rounds.
+    A creature stung by a vrolikai's tail must make a DC 27 Will save to resist taking 1d6 points of Charisma drain and becoming confused for 1d4 rounds.
 On a successful save, the victim is instead staggered for 1d4 rounds as strange visions assault its mind.
 This is a mind-affecting effect.
 The save DC is Charisma-based.
+  Multiweapon Mastery (Ex): >
-Multiweapon Mastery (Ex) A vrolikai never takes penalties on its attack roll when fighting with multiple weapons.
+    A vrolikai never takes penalties on its attack roll when fighting with multiple weapons.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: